 In other words, while hard skills refer to technical and academic skills, soft skills refer to wide-ranging personal and interpersonal skills which are intangible and difficult to define, observe and measure.

 In a number of professions (the hospitality industry is just one), soft skills may be more important than hard skills.
 That's why soft skills are increasingly sought out by employers in addition to standard qualifications.
 While soft skills training is quite common in the corporate sector and college, the need for such training at the school level has not been recognized as important.
 Even for college students, the training is imparted as a crash course just before they face placement interviews.

 While the two terms life skills and soft skills are often used interchangeably, soft skills are in fact a subset of life skills, which is a broader concept.

-Success in a global world: In a competitive, globalised world the value of soft skills is further enhanced.
-Psychologist Pratima Bhattacharjee elaborates, “Today, those who are successful are not only masters in their chosen fields, but also have the skills to communicate their knowledge, translate it into action, lead from the front, listen, understand the other’s point of view and empathise with others.”
+Success in a global world: In a competitive, globalized world the value of soft skills is further enhanced.
+Psychologist Pratima Bhattacharjee elaborates, "Today, those who are successful are not only masters in their chosen fields, but also have the skills to communicate their knowledge, translate it into action, lead from the front, listen, understand the other's point of view and empathize with others."